Tips on Finishing Fast

 Our program requirements can more or less be divided into two main areas: (1) taking a certain number of classes that also fulfill distribution requirements, and (2) writing and successfully defending a thesis.
 Few people have difficulty finishing the classes expeditiously.
 Where people get hung up is in finishing the thesis.

 That’s because the thesis is open-ended and largely self-directed.
 With classes, there is a set meeting time, and a deadline for the final paper, so that, even if you are a habitual procrastinator, you’ll probably buckle down at the end and crank out the work that needs to be done.
 With the thesis, on the other hand, it’s easy to put off the work and instead put your time into more immediately pressing matters.
-In the second year, most of our M.A. students will be teaching Critical Thinking (or perhaps Intro to Philosophy or Intro to Ethics) for the first time, and it’s easy to allow the various tasks associated with that–preparing for classes twice a week, grading assignments, etc.–to take up almost all of your time.
-And if you’re also taking or sitting in on a couple of classes, it will be difficult to get started on your thesis.
+In the second year, most of our M.A. students will be teaching Critical Thinking (or perhaps Intro to Philosophy or Intro to Ethics) for the first time, and it’s easy to allow the various tasks associated with that–preparing for classes twice a week, grading assignments, etc.—to take up almost all of your time.
+And if you’re also taking a class in summer and/or fall, it will be difficult to get started on your thesis.
 Many people let things slide.
-They might have a vague idea of what they’d like to write on, but they don’t begin serious work on settling on a definite topic, putting together a thesis proposal and a committee, and so on, until near the end of the Fall semester of their second year, or even the beginning of the following Spring semester.
-These people are very unlikely to finish the program in two years, especially because we have a set of deadlines for when drafts of the thesis must be given to your advisor and your committee that fall fairly early in the semester you wish to graduate.
+They might have a vague idea of what they’d like to write on, but they don’t do enough serious work on settling on a definite topic, doing research, putting together a thesis proposal and a committee, and so on, over the summer after year one or even into the Fall semester of their second year.
+These people are much less likely to finish the program in two years, especially because we have a set of deadlines for when drafts of the thesis must be given to your advisor and your committee that fall fairly early in the semester you wish to graduate.

 The key to finishing in two years is to get started on the work on your thesis early.
 Our program, basically, involves taking 9 graduate-level classes (excluding Teaching Philosophy, Thesis Research, etc.) that fulfill various distribution requirements, plus writing and defending a thesis.
 A typical course load at the graduate level is 3 such classes each semester.
 So think of the program this way: your first year should be dedicated to getting the majority of your classes out of the way, and the second year to writing your thesis.
-In order to do this, it would be best to have a thesis topic and an advisor selected by the end of your first year in the program, to spend the summer between your first and second years reading and taking notes for the sake of the thesis, plus developing an outline of how your thesis will be structured, and then to hit the ground running at the start of your second year in writing the thesis.
+In order to do this, you should have a thesis topic and an advisor selected just after the end of your first year in the program, so that you can spend the summer between your first and second years reading and taking notes for the sake of the thesis, and drafting a core part of your thesis (ideally, a draft of your writing sample if you are applying out), so that you can spend your second year completing the thesis (see deadlines).

-Getting a majority of your thesis written in the Fall of your second year offers a number of advantages.
+Getting a majority of your thesis written over the summer and Fall of your second year offers a number of significant advantages.
 First of all, if you’re applying to Ph.D. programs (most of which have application deadlines around January 1), you can hone a writing sample of about 15 pages that can be the core of your thesis.
 Since a complete draft of the writing sample will need to be in your letter writers’ hands by Nov.
 15, the hardest part of your thesis will be done by that time.
 From there, you will only need to (a) increase intro and background section to provide more context (and let your research show a bit more), (b) fill out the argument, objections and responses, and implications as you and advisor deem helpful, and (c) revise.
 Second, your thesis advisor will be able to discuss your thesis in some detail in his or her letter of recommendation, which should make it a stronger letter.
-Secondly, you’ll then be able to make any needed revisions in the following Spring semester in a low-key, low-stress way, rather than sweating things out in order to meet deadlines.
-For those applying to Ph.D. and J.D. programs, campus visits may eat up some of the Spring, and that can be time-consuming.
-Also, once you are accepted to a program, the preparations for a move to a new city can be time consuming.
-The less thesis work you have to do in April or May (or August!), the better off you are.
+Finally, you’ll then be able to make any needed revisions in the Spring semester in a low-stress way, rather than sweating things out in order to meet deadlines.
+For those applying to Ph.D. and J.D. programs, campus visits may eat up some of the Spring, and that can be time-consuming, along with teaching and completing your final classes (usually two).
+The less thesis work you have to do in April or May (or the summer!), the better off you are.

-Getting a full draft of the thesis done in your third semester in the program is not a wild pipe dream.
+Getting a full draft of the thesis done before and during your third semester in the program is not a wild pipe dream.
 The Department of Philosophy does not have hard and fast page requirements for its M.A. theses, but we do not expect (and do not desire) sprawling opuses.
-An M.A. thesis ought to be a more substantial piece of work than a typical seminar paper, and it will quite likely be longer than a typical seminar paper.
-But what we really care about in the M.A. thesis is its being a much more polished, professional, and tightly-argued piece of work than a typical seminar paper, rather than its simply being longer.
-We have had excellent M.A. theses that are 35 pages long.
-If you put as much time each week into working on your thesis as you should be putting in for two graduate-level classes, then getting a solid draft (or even two) of the thesis done over the course of a semester should be easily achievable–especially if you already have a class paper written on the topic to use as your starting-point.
+An M.A. thesis ought to be a more substantial piece of work than a typical seminar paper, and it will likely be longer than a typical seminar paper.
+But what we really care about in the M.A. thesis is its being a more polished, professional, and tightly-argued piece of work than a typical seminar paper, rather than its simply being longer.
+We have had excellent M.A. theses that are 25-35 pages long.
+If you put as much time each week into working on your thesis as you should be putting in for a graduate-level class over the summer, then getting a solid draft of the thesis done over the summer should be easily achievable–especially if you already have a class paper written on the topic to use as your starting-point.
 Putting the same time into the thesis over the fall should allow a near-complete version of the core of the thesis (and potential writing sample).

-In order to put in that time, particularly if you are also teaching Critical Thinking, It’s important to set a writing schedule and designated work times (as opposed to class time/teaching time).
-Also, you should take at most one class that semester.
+In order to put in that time, particularly if you are also teaching your own course(s), it is essential to set a writing schedule and designated work times (as opposed to class time/teaching time).
+Also, you should take at most one class in the Fall.
 In fact, taking zero classes that semester might not be a bad idea.
 And don’t audit a lot of classes either.
 Even if a bunch of classes look interesting, don’t deceive yourself into thinking that you’ll be able to squeeze in the time to work on your thesis while also taking them.
 Focus on the thesis.

 How can you make the time working on your thesis productive?
 It will help with writing your thesis to set deadlines for yourself and to meet them, even if your advisor isn’t pushing too hard.
 Lots of good things have been written on how to get done quickly with one’s dissertation, and most of that advice also applies, mutatis mutandis, to writing one’s thesis.
 Also, because of the self-directed nature of a thesis, it is excellent practice for writing a dissertation.
 One brief piece on writing a dissertation we can recommend is “Words on Paper.”